tdubourg/algorithms/README.md

 == Algorithms ==

-This repo holds many implemetentations of various useful aglrorithms.
+This repo holds various implementations of various useful aglorithms.
 From very naive / standard ones to more complex ones (see in particular the "puzzles" folder, with NP-Complete problems, among others).